aridjayarecipes/cutesrecipes.web.app/content/post/2610-recipe-of-quick-hasselback-potatoes-with-bacon.md

 1. Take 1/2 tsp Onion powder

 Hasselback potatoes with crisp bacon, scallions, Xi&#39;an spice mix of cumin and chili is a great side dish.
 Remove from the oven and serve with fish, meat or chicken.
-Today&#39;s recipe for Hasselback Potatoes with Bacon and Cheese is another wonderful way of baking spuds and is an adaptation of a recipe I discovered over at Lauren&#39;s amazing site, called &#34;From Gate to Plate&#34;, which was my assigned blog for March&#39;s Secret Recipe Club.
+Today&#39;s recipe for Hasselback Potatoes with Bacon and Cheese is another wonderful way of baking spuds and is an adaptation of a recipe I discovered over at Lauren&#39;s amazing site, called "From Gate to Plate", which was my assigned blog for March&#39;s Secret Recipe Club.
 Bacon Cheddar Hasselback Potatoes are fully loaded with cheese and bacon.

 <!--inarticleads2-->